Experimental demonstration of robustness under scaling errors for superadiabatic population transfer in a superconducting circuit: Discussion: comparison with saSTIRAP by direct-coupling counterdiabatic drive

 This Hamiltonian is clearly different from the directly coupled drive $H_{02}(t)$ from Eq.~(\ref{eq:H02} in the $0-2$ subspace.
 These additional diagonal terms in Eq.~(\ref{eq:H2pheff}) are responsible for generating additional relative phases during the evolution, which lead to different phases of the complex coefficients, even though their absolute values remain close to the ones expected from a direct 0--2 drive.

 In addition, from Fig.~\ref{fig:robustness}(a) and Fig. \ref{fig:robustness_direct}(a), imperfections in the $p_2$ surface maps in the form of tilted arcs with tails for increasing values on $\mathcal{A}_{02}$ occur.
-This happens because $\Omega_{02}$ becomes comparable with the anharmonicity $\Delta$, and also because of hiher truncation errors due to increasing $0-2$ pulse amplitude.
-Despite these imperfections, a much wider plateau is formed, depicting efficient population transfer and therefore, insensitivity to pulse parameters.
+This happens because $\Omega_{02}$ becomes comparable with the anharmonicity $\Delta$, and also because of higher truncation errors due to increasing $0-2$ pulse amplitude.
+Despite these imperfections, a much wider plateau of efficient population transfer is formed, featuring insensitivity to pulse parameters.
 The structure of this plateau is preserved even in the presence of decoherence.
-An added advantage is seen for $A_{02}=\pi$, $5\pi$ in Fig.~\ref{fig:robustness_direct}(a), and $A_{02}=\pi$, $3\pi$ in Fig.~\ref{fig:robustness}, where population transfer is resilient to the STIRAP drive amplitudes.
+An added advantage is seen for $\mathcal{A}_{02}=\pi$, $5\pi$ in Fig.~\ref{fig:robustness_direct}(a), and $A_{02}=\pi$, $3\pi$ in Fig.~\ref{fig:robustness}, where population transfer is resilient to the STIRAP drive amplitudes.
+We have verified that a similar plateau structure of efficient population transfer can be obtained for constant $\Omega_{01}$ and $\Omega_{12}$ by varying the total pulse duration, which is a combination of $\sigma$, $\kappa$, and $n$.
+The plateau of efficient population transfer in this case is resilient to errors in the total pulse duration.
 The large flexilibility in the choice of parameters without compromising the efficiency of the protocol makes the protocol remarkably robust.